sigurd4/moddef/README.md

 # moddef
-Organize your module declaration with this "simple" macro.
+Organize your module declaration with this simple macro.

 ## Why?